thealgor/Algorithms/TIPS.md

-1. For Getting Integer Length: int length = Math.log10(1000)+1 (Integer length).
+1. For Getting Integer Length
+int length = Math.log10(1000)+1 (Integer length).
 2. For Filling Arrays with a particular value:
 Arrays.fill(arr,0);